nrwl/nx/docs/shared/nx-plugin.md

 └── yarn.lock
 ```

-> If you do not want to create a new workspace, you can install install the `@nrwl/nx-plugin` dependency in an already existing workspace with npm or yarn.
+> If you do not want to create a new workspace, install the `@nrwl/nx-plugin` dependency in an already existing workspace with npm or yarn.
 Then run `nx g @nrwl/nx-plugin:plugin [pluginName]`.

-Whenever a new plugin is created, it will include a default schematic, builder, and e2e app.
+A new plugin is created with a default schematic, builder, and e2e app.

 ## Schematic

-The generated schematic will contain boilerplate that will do the following:
+The generated schematic contains boilerplate that will do the following:

-- Normalize a schema (the options that the schematic will accept)
+- Normalize a schema (the options that the schematic accepts)
-- Update the `workspace.json` (or `angular.json` if you would like your plugin be used in a Angular CLI workspace)
+- Update the `workspace.json` (or `angular.json` if the plugin is used in a Angular CLI workspace)
 - Add the plugin's project to the `nx.json` file
 - Add files to the disk using templates

-To change the type of project the plugin will generate, you can change the `projectType` const with the `ProjectType` enum.
-This will ensure that generated projects with your plugin will go in to the correct workspace directory (`libs/` or `apps/`).
+To change the type of project the plugin generates, change the `projectType` const with the `ProjectType` enum.
+This ensures that generated projects with the plugin will go in to the correct workspace directory (`libs/` or `apps/`).

 ```typescript
 const projectType = ProjectType.Library;